hunterphillips/cv/README.md

 ## 💼 Experience

 **Senior Developer** @ [IntegrityPro Consulting](https://integritypro.com/) _(November 2022 - Present)_
-Currently supporting a scoped application to digitally transform scholarship programs for the USDA
+Currently leading initiatives to digitally transform federal scholarship programs at the USDA and modernize IT services at the Federal Reserve

+- Redesigned an application intake system using React and a guided form UX to increase student submissions 270% year-over-year
+- Lead front-end developer of a supply chain management portal used for a $3 billion federal contract bid, the company’s largest to date
-- Designed curriculum for IPC’s developer intern program
+- Ran educational workshops for intern program covering content on API design, product integrations, and optimization techniques

 **Lead Developer** @ [GovCIO](https://govcio.com/) _(May 2021 - October 2022)_
 Established new development standards leading the program's first team to employ a React microservice architecture

 - Primary front-end developer of an arrest reporting tool awarded the DHS Secretary's Award for Innovation
 - Created a location-based search for an appointment scheduler eliminating 8+ hour queue lines for thousands of noncitizens a month
-- Lead architect of internal automation tool used to export ServiceNow data to external reporting software via web services
+- Lead architect of ETL integration used to export ServiceNow data to DataBricks via web services

 **Senior Technical Consultant** @ [Finite Partners](https://finite-partners.com/) _(July 2019 - May 2021)_
 Software consulting & development for Fortune 500 firms & USDOD

-- Promoted to lead developer on our largest defense contract, enabling system engineers to plan, configure, and provision satellite communication equipment supporting military operations
+- Promoted to lead our largest defense contract, enabling systems engineers to plan, configure, and provision satellite communications equipment
 - Earned company’s highest utilization rate for 7 consecutive quarters

 **Solutions Engineer** @ [Brookdale Senior Living](https://www.brookdale.com/en.html) _(July 2018 - July 2019)_